 How to set up a push campaign on DSP?

-Programmatic platforms (DSPs) can be very useful and convenient for advertisers and affiliates who strive to reach high-volume traffic for a minimum bidding price that typically starts from $0.01 for Ð¡Ð Ð¡ and $0.1+ for CPM.
-In case you are a novice, you can find out more about programmatic advertising, how it automates the media-buying process and helps advertisers to buy inventory in real-time and globally.
+Programmatic platforms (DSPs) can be very useful and convenient for advertisers and affiliates who strive to reach high-volume traffic for a minimum bidding price that typically starts from $0.01 and $0.1+ for CPM.
+In case you are a novice, you can find out more about programmatic advertising and how it automates the media-buying process and helps advertisers buy inventory in real-time and globally.

-If we say in the nutshell, DSP is a platform for media-buyers that belongs to the programmatic ecosystem (which also includes SSPs - platforms where publishers sell their inventory).
-In this system, SSPs and DSPs are interconnected (typically run by real-time bidding protocol that powers the auction process and bidding.
-Using the DSP dashboard advertiser defines where the ads will be rotated and who will actually see them (targeting criteria).
-If the user’s cookies on the publisher's website match the targeting criteria, DSP starts bidding on impression along with others.
-The highest bid wins and the ad of the winner is getting displayed to this particular user.
-Long story but it all happens in a fraction of a second, before the webpage loads.
+If we say in a nutshell, DSP is a platform for media buyers that belongs to the programmatic ecosystem (which also includes SSPs - platforms where publishers sell their inventory).
+In this system, SSPs and DSPs are interconnected (typically run by a real-time bidding protocol that powers the auction process and bidding.
+Using the DSP dashboard, the advertiser defines where the ads will be rotated and who will actually see them (targeting criteria).
+If the user’s cookies on the publisher's website match the targeting criteria, DSP starts bidding on impressions along with others.
+The highest bid wins, and the ad of the winner is displayed to this particular user.
+It's a long story, but it all happens in a fraction of a second before the webpage loads.

-The dashboard of the DSP is pretty easy to grasp, typically such platforms are self-served and can be used even by those advertisers who don’t have any specific knowledge or skills on tuning programmatic ad campaigns.
+The dashboard of the DSP is pretty easy to grasp; typically, such platforms are self-served and can be used even by those advertisers who don’t have any specific knowledge or skills in tuning programmatic ad campaigns.
 At the same time, your DSP is only a tool that has all the necessary functions onboard to send push notifications to the right audience, to the right people, and channel.
 DSP has campaign scheduling and budget controls, filtering, white, blacklists, and other useful options.

-Still, many advertising professionals prefer managed service campaigns that you can also find on SmartyAds DSP.
-Professional managers don’t only save time for constant campaign tuning, management, and monitoring, they adjust your campaigns individually taking into account push traffic specifics, your vertical, marketing objectives, and more.
-Today, however, we are going to show you how to fine-tune your push campaigns independently on SmartyAds DSP.
+Professional managers don’t only save time for constant campaign tuning, management, and monitoring; they adjust your campaigns individually, taking into account push traffic specifics, your vertical, marketing objectives, and more.

 Checking the traffic volumes

-First things first, after you have created an account on SmartyAds DSP go to the Traffic calculator in order to assess push traffic capacities and find out whether they satisfy your expectations.
-In the table, you will be able to find out the average bid floor by country (which is the minimum price established by publishers).
-As well, you will see the recommended price for the period and the number of bid requests.
-Notice on the screen below that you can track these things for each environment - mobile, desktop, tablet, website, and app.
+First things first, after you have created an account on DSP, you can search for a Traffic calculator in order to assess push traffic capacities and find out whether they satisfy your expectations.
+Thanks to this feature, you will be able to find out the average bid floor by country (which is the minimum price established by publishers).
+As well you will see the recommended price for the period and the number of bid requests.
+Typically, you can track these things for each environment - mobile, desktop, tablet, website, and app.

 Filling in the basic settings

-Now that you are well informed, it’s time to start your first push campaign.
-Give the name to your campaign and choose the pricing model.
-SmartyAds DSP supports both CPM and CPC models for push advertising campaigns.
-Select the traffic type and fill in the top-level domain - a URL address of the website that you are going to advertise with your push units.
+Now that you are well informed, it’s time to start your first push campaign on the chosen DSP or ad exchange.
+Give the name of your campaign and choose the pricing model.
+Then select the traffic type and fill in the top-level domain - a URL address of the website that you are going to advertise with your push units.

-Targeting: who you should send push ads to and when?
+Targeting: To whom do you send push ads, and when?